Average Per Person Giving in the Church

 Predicting budget based on attendance

-The formula predicting budget based on attendance in Chart C (above) may look intimidating, but any church can use it to estimate the impact of attendance growth.
+The formula that predicts a church’s budget based on their attendance in Chart C (above) may look intimidating, but any church can use it to estimate the financial impact of attendance growth.

-To estimate average budget based on size, raise total attendance to the power of 0.9781 and multiply the result by $2,820.20.
+To estimate average budget based on size, raise your active average attendance to the power of 0.9677 and multiply the result by $2,962.80.
 For example, this formula predicts the following average attendance and budget combinations:

 Learning from the data